 - Excavated material that exhibit PID readings above 50 parts per million (ppm) shall be either temporarily stockpiled separately on six-mil polyethylene sheeting by the Contractor and as directed by the Owner’s Environmental Representative or transported to an appropriate disposal facility.

 - The Contractor shall remove the suspected containers/tanks from the excavation and place them in a secure area on the site as directed in the Specifications.

 - The sides of the suspected containers/tanks shall be chocked in accordance with the manufacturer’s requirements to prevent rolling.

 - The outsides of the suspected buried containers/tanks shall be cleaned of all loose material to ensure safe transport.

 - The Contractor shall label the suspected containers/tanks in accordance with API 1604 before removal from the site.

 - The Contractor shall render the clean suspected containers/tanks unsuitable for future use as required in API 1604.

-- The Contractor shall legally dispose of suspected buried containers/tanks and provide the Owner’s Environmental Representative with receipts to verify that the suspected buried containers/tanks and associated piping were properly disposed.
+- The Contractor shall legally dispose of suspected buried containers/tanks and provide the Owner’s Environmental Representative with receipts to verify that the suspected buried containers/tanks and associated piping were properly disposed of.